 The ego and the oracle of Pachacamac

-There was such an oracle in Peru, a place called Pachacamac, serving for generations, until the Incas took it, in their quest to subdue everything to their one and only – as is the Sun – authority.
-It was allowed some degree of independence, even sons of Sun were afraid of the old chaotic force of the earth.
+There was such an oracle in Peru, a place called Pachacamac, serving for generations until the Incas took it in their quest to subdue everything to their one and only authority (the Sun).
+The Pachacamac was allowed some degree of independence, even sons of the Sun were afraid of the old chaotic force of the earth.
 But if one reads their story as a tale of subconscious being progressively conquered by the sunny egos of the rulers, then it is not surprising that eventually it acts against them.

 If the ego takes all control, it brings disaster.

-Just as the arrogant rulers of the highlands who failed to penetrate the thickness of the jungle and to subdue its wild inhabitants, angry at their failure devised a view of the spiritual world divided into pure and sophisticated high world, Hanan Pacha, connected with male and solar values, andHurinn Pacha, low land of the death, moist and feminine, so their Christian counterparts, rooted in Semitic desert traditions, worshipped only ancient high wind creator, Jahwe, and scorned the inner wisdom of the serpent.
+Just as the arrogant rulers of the highlands (who failed to penetrate the thickness of the jungle and to subdue its wild inhabitants) when angry at their failure devised a view of the spiritual world which was divided into pure and sophisticated high world Hanan Pacha (connected with male and solar values), and Hurinn Pacha (low land of the death, moist and feminine), so too their Christian counterparts, rooted in Semitic desert traditions, worshipped only the ancient high wind creator, Jahwe, and scorned the inner wisdom of the serpent.

-The truth was to be imposed from above, royal edict not be questioned, be it from masters in Cusco, “navel of the world”, or Catholic monarchs of the Vatican representing even higher lord.
-The exoteric, formal knowledge and rules are what ego loves and it is useful for creating empires, effective piling of bricks, but devastating for nature, both the one at large and the one inside.
+The truth was to be imposed from above: royal edict not be questioned, be it from masters in Cusco, “navel of the world”, or Catholic monarchs of the Vatican representing even higher lord.
+The exoteric, formal knowledge and rules are what ego loves and it is useful for creating empires, effective piling of bricks, but devastating for nature (both the one at large and the one inside).

 A final proclamation